bitmonk8/dosatsu-cpp/Examples/queries/README.md

-# CppGraphIndex Verification Queries
+# Dosatsu Verification Queries

-This directory contains Python tools for querying and verifying that CppGraphIndex correctly captures C++ language constructs in the generated database.
+This directory contains Python tools for querying and verifying that Dosatsu correctly captures C++ language constructs in the generated database.

 ## Overview